pkb/obsidian-extensions-list/plugins/ai-image-analyzer.md

 The plugin caches the results of the analysis, so it doesn't have to be done every time.
 It caches the result in a json file inside the plugin folder.
 Those files can be synced between devices.

+### Ollama Proxys
+Just use the Ollama URL in the settings.
+For example using [Open Web UI](https://docs.openwebui.com/) you can use the URL `http://[URL:PORT]/ollama` to access Ollama.
+You probably need to set a token (See Auth)

+#### Auth
+If your Proxy requires a token, you can set it in the settings.
+It sets a `Authorization` header with the value of the token: `'Authorization': 'Bearer [Token]'`

 ### Limitations
 The prompt to analyze the image will sometimes deliver varying results.